2weiEmu/sis50.nl.go/README.md

     - addnote$content$week$person$day
 - post
     - post$content
-// gonna be making a move over to JSON right about now, so these are the new defintions: (more for self-reference)
+// Going to be making a move over to JSON right about now, so these are the new definitions: (more for self-reference)

 message: